OpenLI-NZ/openli/README.md

 (https://github.com/wanduow/openli) so that we can continue to improve the quality of OpenLI for all of our users.

+## ALSO IMPORTANT
+We acknowledge that lawful interception is a tool that can easily be abused by authoritarian regimes to violate the human rights and privacy of innocent citizens.
+OpenLI is free and open-source software and therefore we cannot directly control who uses OpenLI and where OpenLI is used.
+However, we must state that we categorically do not approve of or condone the use of OpenLI in countries or territories where the interception of communications can take place without the prior approval of a suitable independent legal authority (such as a judge or magistrate).

+This software was created to allow network operators to comply with their legal obligations to assist law enforcement to prevent criminal or terrorist activity.
+Any use of this software to assist with the violation of human rights or the oppression of a populace is forbidden.
+If you are unsure as to whether your use of this software may violate these conditions, please contact us as
+<openli-support@waikato.ac.nz> and explain your situation to receive our advice
+on whether you may use OpenLI or not.

 ## Dependencies

 * [libtrace 4.0.14 or later](http://research.wand.net.nz/software/libtrace.php)